 The main issue with this ‘percentage of sale’ pricing model is that property prices have risen dramatically over the past few decades, yet, the percentage fee charges have been slow to fall.
 This means high street agents are charging much more for doing the same, or arguably less (thanks to the internet), work.

-The cost-benefits of online estate agents include that they tend to charge a fixed-fee, rather than a percentage of the sale.
+The cost-benefits include that they tend to charge a fixed-fee, rather than a percentage of the sale.
 That fee is fixed for everyone, so you won’t pay more just because your property has a higher value.

 With the average cost of a selling through an online agent coming in at around £800, you could save thousands by using an online estate agent.